TalaoDAO/wallet-interaction/README.md

 Wallet rendering is defined by this standard https://identity.foundation/wallet-rendering/

 In the AltMe wallet card details, the Title of the card and subtitle of the card are attributes from the output_descriptors.display.
-The accordion "Description" is teh description attribute of teh same output_descriptors.diplay.
+The accordion "Description" is the description attribute of the same output_descriptors.diplay.
 The "Informations" accordion is made up of all properties of the output_descriptors.properties.

 ![Example](https://github.com/TalaoDAO/wallet-interaction/blob/main/Cards%20details%20_%20status%20active.png)